Oreoluwa-IVT/-4G-Surveillance-Drone-prototype-/README.md

 ## Ground Station Software
-The Mission planner software was used a ground station software for this final year project.Note: some versions are buggy although the software works if you follow the installation and setup instructions properly.
+The Mission planner software was used as a ground station software for this final year project.Note: some versions are buggy although the software works if you follow the installation and setup instructions properly.

 - [ ] [About Mission Planner](https://ardupilot.org/planner/docs/mission-planner-overview.html)
 - [ ] [Install Mission Planner](https://ardupilot.org/planner/docs/mission-planner-installation.html)